 No one can have success by just studying in school and pumping tons of knowledge into the head.
 You must apply these knowledge to things in reality, for them to be useful, and for fruits to come to your hand.
 Taoist magic is just like the application side of Taoism learning.
 Without it, Taoism is not complete, just like a soldier who only knows the war on paper and not on the battlefield.

-For a Saam Law Taoist to learn under the lineage, they must begin by building the foundation of communication, which requires them to download and app called LINE.
+For a Saam Law Taoist to learn under the lineage, they must begin by building the foundation of communication, which requires them to download the apps LINE and Skype.
 With a smartphone/tablet/or PC, one will be able to communicate with the people in the lineage all the time, which opens up the limitless possibility for them to learn.

 We teach in English and Chinese (Mandarin and Cantonese).
 If you can read from this website, you should have no trouble learning in the lineage.
 There is no background required, and no background is even better, since you start like a piece of white paper – with space for us to write onto.
 Empty your cup to taste our tea, and purely our tea, without any impurities.